top of page

 Route 1: You have successfully completed an approved training program; or

-Route 2: You have at least one year of work experience as a Medical Assistant; or
+Route 2: You have recent work experience as a Medical Assistant; or

-Route 3: You have received certification as a Medical Assistant from an approved national certifying agency
+Route 3: You have received certification as a Medical Assistant from another approved certifying agency

 Apply Now